mike503/ec2ddns/README.md

 ## TODO

 * Add in a sensible default region (check ~/.aws/config first, then AWS_ environment var, if neither exist, then us-east-1 it)

+## Related projects

+* https://github.com/ConradIrwin/aws-name-server - a different approach to bridge the same gap